AnaisKabambi/challenge-php-guestbook/README.md

     * New (top) to old (bottom)
     * Display all elements (title, date, message, author name)
     * Only show last 20 posts

+# Revelations
+   * You don't need long complicated code.
+Something small like 'file_put_contents()' can do a lot.
+   * There is a lot more information in the exercise readme as I thought.
+READ IT!
+   * Making a readme to keep track of progress is very helpful.